-In addition, in connection with any matter to be proposed by a shareholder to be considered at our 2022 Annual Meeting of Shareholders, but not for inclusion in our proxy materials, pursuant to Section 2.3 of our Amended and Restated Bylaws, a written notice of business that a shareholder wishes to present for consideration at our 2022 Annual Meeting of Shareholders (including nominees for election to our Board of Directors at our 2022 Annual Meeting of Shareholders, but excluding matters included in our proxy materials pursuant to the preceding paragraph) must be delivered to our principal executive offices, 13631 Progress Blvd., Suite 400, Alachua, FL 32615, Attention: Corporate Secretary not less than 90 days before the 2022 Annual Meeting (or, if later, within 10 days after the first public announcement of the date of the meeting).
+In connection with any matter to be proposed by a shareholder to be considered at our 2023 Annual Meeting of Shareholders, a written notice of business that a shareholder wishes to present for consideration at our 2023 Annual Meeting of Shareholders (including nominees for election to our Board of Directors at our 2023 Annual Meeting of Shareholders) must be delivered to our principal executive offices, 13631 Progress Blvd., Suite 400, Alachua, FL 32615, Attention: Corporate Secretary not later than the close of business 90 days nor earlier than the close of business on the 120th day prior to the anniversary date of the Meeting; provided, however, if the regular meeting is called for a date that is not within 30 days before or after such anniversary date, notice must be so received not later than the close of business on the 10th day following the day on which such notice of the date of the meeting was mailed or public disclosure of the date of the meeting was made, whichever occurs first.
 The notice must also meet other requirements specified in Section 2.3 and 2.4, as applicable, of our Amended and Restated Bylaws.